Saturday, November 8, 2008

 The Good, the Bad and the Ugly

-Il Buono, il Brutto, Il Cattivo; western, Italy / Spain, 1966; D: Sergio Leone, S: Clint Eastwood, Eli Wallach, Lee Van Cleef, Mario Brega
+Il Buono, il Brutto, Il Cattivo; western, Italy / Spain, 1966; D: Sergio Leone, S: Eli Wallach, Clint Eastwood, Lee Van Cleef, Aldo Giuffre, Luigi Pistilli, Rada Rassimov

 The Bad is a hired hitman, Setenza, who is searching for Bill Carson.
 Two bandits hire him to kill the other, but he kills them both.
-The Good is Joe while Tuco is the Ugly.
-Both of them work as team: Joe "hands over" the wanted Tuco in every town and gets a 1,000 $ bounty, but shoots at the rope that was supposed to hang him and helps his escape.
-But one day Joe gives up and leaves Tuco in the desert, so he seeks revenge and forces him to walk across the desert without water.
-Just then a stagecoach with Carson appears: before he dies, he tells Joe the location of the graveyard where he hid his secret treasure.
-Now the duo needs each other again, but they are arrested by the Union soldiers.
-There is also Sentenza who goes with Joe to find the treasure.
-But Tuco escapes and follows them: Joe joins him again and they kill Sentenza's people.
+The Good is "Blondie", while Tuco is the Ugly.
+Both of them work as a team: "Blondie" "hands over" the wanted Tuco to a Sheriff in a town and gets a 1,000 $ bounty, but shoots at the rope that was supposed to hang Tuco and helps his escape.
+Repeat the scharade again and again.
+But one day "Blondie" is fed up and leaves Tuco in the desert, so Tuco seeks revenge and later forces "Blonde" to walk across the desert without water.
+Just then a stagecoach with Carson appears: before he dies, Carson tells "Blondie" the location of the graveyard where he hid his secret treasure.
+Now Tuco needs "Blondie" again, but they are arrested by the Union soldiers.
+Sentenza goes after them to find the treasure.
+Tuco escapes, "Blondie" joins him again and they kill Sentenza's people.
 The name of the grave is just "unknown".
-They find 200,000 $, kill Sentenza and split the money.
-But before he leaves, Joe ties up Tuco's hands.
+They find a trove filled with gold, kill Sentenza and split the money.
+But before he leaves, "Blondie" ties up Tuco's hands and leaves him hanging on a noose.
+Later, "Blondie" shoots at the rope from a distance, thereby releasing Tuco.